 I look forward to hearing from you in due course.

 Knowing how to claim for pothole damage to your car is becoming increasingly difficult due to claims handlers acting in cahoots with Councils to decline legitimate pothole claims.

 You can backdate pothole claims for up to 6 years in England and Wales and 5 years in Scotland via the Small Claims Court.

 I submitted a Freedom of Information Request to Edinburgh City Council asking how much was spent each year on pothole repairs which led to me being featured in the Edinburgh Evening News, the Southern Reporter in the Scottish Borders, the Dunfermline Press and the Sunday Post.

 Councils are cutting pay-outs in the face of soaring successful claims being made.
 You only have a 2% chance of winning a pothole claim against Gloucestershire County Council.
 This is completely unacceptable.
 It’s time for you to fight back.

 What are your thoughts on the state of the roads around the UK?
-Have you won a pothole claim?
+Have you being able to win a pothole claim?